An Experimentally Informed Continuum Grain Boundary Model

-The simulations in \fig{ThetaVsX_cspline_explicit_J1_gt_1p125_alpha_0_TT_18p73} and \fig{ThetaVsX_cspline_explicit_J1_gt_1p285_alpha_0_TT_18p707} aim to simulate idealized grain rotation in 1--D that is reminiscent of grain rotation observed in real polycrystalline materials \cite{margulies2001situ}. \fig{ThetaVsX_cspline_explicit_J1_gt_1p125_alpha_0_TT_18p73} shows the results corresponding to $\alpha=0$ and an initial condition with $\partial_x \theta=1.125$ at the transition layer.
+The simulations in \fig{Fig5c} and \fig{Fig5e} aim to simulate idealized grain rotation in 1--D that is reminiscent of grain rotation observed in real polycrystalline materials \cite{HARRIS19982623,margulies2001situ}. \fig{Fig5c} shows the results corresponding to $\alpha=0$ and an initial condition with $\partial_x \theta=1.125$ at the transition layer.
 This is slightly away from the $\partial_x \theta=1.2$ equilibrium trough but still in the convex region of the SED function.
 The grains (flat regions in $\theta$) start moving away from each other by rotation.
 The misorientation between grains increases due to rotations of grains and produces an equilibrium $\partial_x \theta$ = 1.2 transition layer at $t = 18.73$.
-Similarly, for the initial condition of $\partial_x \theta=1.285$ at the transition layer (see \fig{ThetaVsX_cspline_explicit_J1_gt_1p285_alpha_0_TT_18p707}), the two grains rotate towards each other during evolution and equilibrium is achieved at $t = 18.7$ (see \fig{EnergyVsTime_cspline_explicit_J1_gt_1p285_alpha_0_TT_18p707}).
-The final $\partial_x \theta$ at the transition layer is 1.2 which is same as in the other two cases.
-The total energy plots shown in \fig{EnergyVsTime_cspline_explicit_J1_gt_1p125_alpha_0_TT_18p73} and \fig{EnergyVsTime_cspline_explicit_J1_gt_1p285_alpha_0_TT_18p707} follow the same trend as in \fig{EnergyVsTime_Explicit_Cspline_J1from_gradtheta_1p2_alpha_0_TT_0p6128}.
-The values of the total energy are similar when the system achieves equilibrium in all the three $\alpha=0$ cases.
-To analyze the effect of $\alpha > 0$ on the evolution of the orientation field, $\alpha = 0.37$ is considered and the initial condition shown in \fig{ThetaVsX_Explicit_Cspline_J1from_gradtheta_1p2_alpha_0_TT_0p6128} is used.
-The subplot in \fig{ThetaVsX_cspline_explicit_J1_gt_1p2_alpha_0p37_TT_24p38} shows that the transition of $\partial_x \theta$ is smooth from 0 to 1.2 whereas for $\alpha=0$, the transition of $\partial_x \theta$ is sharp from 0 to 1.2 as shown in \fig{ThetaVsX_Explicit_Cspline_J1from_gradtheta_1p2_alpha_0_TT_0p6128}.
-These results demonstrate that $\alpha=0.37$ smooths the $\theta$ profile by eliminating kinks that is analogous to grain boundary relaxation.
+Similarly, for the initial condition of $\partial_x \theta=1.285$ at the transition layer (see \fig{Fig5e}), the two grains rotate towards each other during evolution and equilibrium is achieved at $t = 18.7$ (see \fig{EnergyVsTime_cspline_explicit_J1_gt_1p285_alpha_0_TT_18p707}).
+The final $\partial_x \theta$ at the transition layer is 1.2 which is the same as in the other two cases.
+The impact of mesh size on grain rotation is investigated by simulating the initial condition shown in \mbox{\fig{Fig5c}} with different mesh sizes.
+The results indicate that mesh size does not affect grain rotation.
+The total energy plots shown in \fig{Fig5d} and \fig{EnergyVsTime_cspline_explicit_J1_gt_1p285_alpha_0_TT_18p707} follow the same trend as in \fig{EnergyVsTime_Explicit_Cspline_J1from_gradtheta_1p2_alpha_0_TT_0p6128}.
+The values of the total energy converge asymptotically to \mbox{$\approx 0.52$} and align with the grain boundary energy corresponding to \mbox{$\partial_x \theta \approx$ 1.2} (\mbox{$W_4$}) well in \mbox{\fig{GBEnergyVsGradTheta_Piecewise_Cubic_Splinefit}}, when the system achieves equilibrium in all the three $\alpha=0$ cases.
+Analogous to the total free energy of single grain boundary in \mbox{\fig{single_TL_1p2_1p125_1p285_IC}}, \mbox{\fig{Multiple_GB_IC_gt_1p23_0p001_SED_Expli_J1}} depicts an initial condition with two grain boundaries positioned far apart.
+As these boundaries are non-interacting and distant, their corresponding total energy asymptotically converges to $\approx 1.05$ in \mbox{\fig{Multiple_GB_IC_gt_1p23_0p001_SED_Expli_J1}} for both SED and CED functions, mirroring the total free energy of two individual grain boundaries in \mbox{\fig{single_TL_1p2_1p125_1p285_IC}}.